HOW to research

 Scholarships and research grants

-Like undergraduate students, there are a variety of scholarship and research grant programs available for graduate students.
+Like undergraduate students, graduate students also have access to various scholarship and research grant programs.
 However, there are some differences from undergraduate students.
-For example, when applying, graduate students may be required to submit a research plan and a letter of recommendation from their supervisor.
-On the other hand, depending on the results of their research, they may be able to receive more support than undergraduate students, or they may be exempt from the obligation to repay
+For example, applicants may be required to submit a research plan and a letter of recommendation from their supervisor.
+On the other hand, depending on research achievements, graduate students may receive more substantial support than undergraduates, or may even be exempt from repayment obligations.

-Here we will introduce some of the most common grant programs.
-In addition, your research lab may provide individual support such as placement of teaching assistants and research assistants, travel expenses, and book costs.
-Be sure to actively ask senior members of your research lab for more information
+Here, we introduce some representative grant programs.
+In addition, some research laboratories may individually provide assistance such as assistance with teaching assistant/research assistant positions, travel expenses, and book expenses.
+Be sure to actively talk to senior students in your research lab.

 Private Foundation Scholarships